How to make The Public Cloud Feel Private – Zero knowledge cloud storage

 There’s been a lot of discussions so far about the public cloud and the possible dangers of trusting enterprise data to it.
 In a previous blog post, we also discussed a few ways to mitigating these risks.

 One simple way is to simply keep all enterprise storage inside the network.
 Basically, an on-premise approach.
 But what that means is that the enterprise is giving up the well-known benefits of public cloud storage such as OpEx vs CapEx, pay-only-for-what-you-use, elasticity, savings on power, cooling, network infrastructure, and IT staff, etc. So, short of shunning the public cloud entirely, what can an administrator do?
 Is there a way to get the benefits of a public cloud but with the confidence you have storing data inside your data center or a private cloud?

 There is indeed, and you can achieve this with systems that give you zero-knowledge privacy.
-A great example that people can relate to is one of a bank safe deposit box.
-An individual may rent a bank safe deposit box to store documents of a confidential nature, but will rarely, if ever, trust the bank so much that he/she will let the bank have access to the documents.
+A great example that people can relate to is one of the bank’s safe deposit boxes.
+An individual may rent a bank safe deposit box to store documents of a confidential nature, but will rarely if ever, trust the bank so much that he/she will let the bank have access to the documents.
 Individuals always ensure that they store a key to their safe deposit box, without which the box cannot be opened.

 It is ironic that a number of businesses or their employees who store data using public cloud storage services don’t take this simple precaution.
 Software solutions that rely on zero-knowledge privacy basically make sure that the keys are given back to those who own the data – and not left with the cloud storage provider.